 If your cucumber plant does not get pollinated, it won’t be able to produce cucumbers.
 That’s why you may need to hand-pollinate them yourself.

-The female flowers of the Sugar Baby watermelon plant need to get pollinated so they can develop fruit.
+The female flowers of the cucumber plant need to get pollinated so they can develop fruit.
 The good thing is you have both male and female flowers growing on the plant.

 You should only pollinate the flowers when they are fully opened otherwise they won’t be capable enough.